mcpython4-coding/Documentation/state/ui/UIPartLable.md

             :param press: the EventInfo for mouse lables and mods, no area
             :param anchor_lable: the anchor on the lable
             :param anchor_window: the anchor on the window
+            :param on_press: called when the mouse presses on the lable together with x and y
+            :param color: the color of the text to use
+            :param text_size: the size of the text

             variable self.on_press